michaelbelcher/LittleFreeELibrary/README.md

 - How big of a library do you want to host?

-    - This answer comes down to file formats.
-Books will generally be in two formats, epubs and PDFs.
-Epub files are usually pretty small, and you can fit hundreds of epub books in a couple of GBs of space.
+This answer comes down to file formats.
+Books will generally be in two formats, epubs and PDFs. epub files are usually pretty small, and you can fit hundreds of epub books in a couple of GBs of space.
 PDFs can also be small, but can quickly balloon in size if there a lots of scanned images.
-Be aware that the IIAB install will take between 10 and 12 GB, so use at least a 32GB microSD card for your library.
+Be aware that the IIAB install will take between 6 and 10 GB, so expect to use at least a 32GB microSD card for your libaray.

 ### Step one:
  Install the latest version of the Raspberry Pi OS on the fastest Pi you've got (this will make the install much faster).